 - What is the price of the biological materials?

-- Which growth conditions are recomended for a particular strain?
+- Which growth conditions are recommended for a particular strain?

 The package with the strains will include a delivery note with the following information: strain number, species name, conformity of viability, purity, identity tests, recommended culture medium and incubation temperature as well as the country of origin and biological origin.
 In case you need further certification, please contact the collection.